 Some people might not agree with me on this fact.
-You may be able to find a lot of resources over the internet that claims that adding oil to the pasta will prevent it from sticking.
+You may be able to find a lot of resources over the internet that claim that adding oil to the pasta will prevent it from sticking.
 However, all of these are wrong theories.

 Because of the density of oil, it will remain separate from pasta.
 That means it will not add any value in preventing the stickiness of pasta.

-As I have discussed that oil doesn’t contribute at all in preventing pasta from sticking with each other.
+As I have discussed oil doesn’t contribute at all in preventing pasta from sticking with each other.
 This does not mean that it can’t prevent pasta surfaces from mixing with the different sauces.
-If you add oil to the rinsed pasta then it will definitely reduce stickiness because of the absence of water.
+If you add oil to the rinsed pasta then it will reduce stickiness because of the absence of water.

 What Factors Contribute To Pasta Sticking?